 The Binomial Model

 This model can handle American-style options, which can be exercised at any point prior to expiration, and evaluates options using a discrete-time framework.
-It offers versatility in simulating various situations and possible directions for the price of the underlying asset.
+It offers versatility in simulating various situations and potential price paths for the underlying asset.

 Evaluating Expensive Prices